ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial.md

-# Step 3: spatial analysis protocols
+# Step 3: spatial analysis protocols using Spectre/SpectreMAP or FlowJo

 Here we provide options for performing spatial analysis of IMC data once cell segmentation has been completed.
 To get started with Spectre and SpectreMAP specifically, see [these installation instructions](https://immunedynamics.io/spectre/getting-started/). ***Data required**: TIFF stacks PLUS mask TIFF file generated in the cell segmentation step (above).*